taher27/SwapnilVotingApp/README.md

 - Select Clone URI -> Next
 - In URI paste this url: https://github.com/swapnilbamble1438/VotingApp.git -> Next
--  Now in Local Destination if it is not showing any error then proceed -> Next
+-  Now in Local Destination

+-  if it is not showing any error then proceed -> Next
+-  Now only select VotingApp\VotingApp or VotingAppNew\VotingApp
+    > Finish

-   else if it is showing error, means there is already a project with same name exist. then change the Directory: like if it is C:\Users\Swapnil\git\VotingApp then change it to C:\Users\Swapnil\git\VotingAppNew -> Next
+  - else if it is showing error, means there is already a project with same name exist. then change the Directory: like if it is

+   C:\Users\Swapnil\git\VotingApp

+   then change it to

+   C:\Users\Swapnil\git\VotingAppNew
+   -> Next
 -  Now only select VotingApp\VotingApp or VotingAppNew\VotingApp
    -> Finish

 -  If everything goes right Project will get successfully imported
 -  Now wait for few seconds for getting things properly loaded